georgemilosh/georgemilosh.github.io/_pages/about.md

             {% include social.html %}
           </div>

 I am a physicist involved in the interface between *machine learning* and physics.
 I work in complex systems such as plasma physics and geophysics with methods ranging from analytical theory to `numerical simulations` to data analysis and `deep learning`.
-Throughout my career I have been involved in various subjects including turbulence, statistica and mathematical physics.
+Throughout my career I have been involved in various subjects including turbulence, statistics and mathematical physics.
 I got my PhD degree from [the University of Texas at Austin](https://www.utexas.edu).
 But originally I come from a small country, nestled in Caucausus and growing up in a diverse family, I have always enjoyed and appreciated multicultural settings.

 This fall I am starting a postdoc at [KU Leuven](https://www.kuleuven.be/english/kuleuven/index.html) in a group of [Giovanni Lapenta](https://www.kuleuven.be/wieiswie/en/person/00052182).
 Together we are involved in a project which aims to provide better prediction and understanding of *solar flares* in space weather using machine learning techniques such as `Variational autoencoders`.